 To see the interpretation for your country, look for the charts on a portfolio page and select your home country from the dropdown at the top.
 If you disagree with my interpretation for a portfolio or simply prefer your own tweaks, that’s great!
 You can always model your own version with the My Portfolio tool or any of the other fully customizable charts.

 Portfolio data is only as useful as your ability to act on it.
 To help take the next step to purchasing index funds to build your own asset allocation, each portfolio page includes a tool called the Fund Finder that can help you identify low-cost index funds for each asset in your country.

 For more information on how that works, read the notes on the dedicated Fund Finder page.
 And if you find a portfolio you like but are not sure what to do next, check out my quick guide on how to manage your own portfolio.

 The numbers you find here may differ from the numbers provided by portfolio authors in their own writing for the same timeframe.
 Usually this is due to differing data sources or minor methodology differences.
 Also note that all calculations on Portfolio Charts account for inflation, while some authors ignore inflation in their own work.

 I’m not paid to list any portfolio on this site, and I have no financial interest in promoting any financial author.
 I only list portfolios here because I find them interesting and helpful.

-Never take anything I write as promoting a particular portfolio for you personally.
+Never take anything I write as promoting a particular portfolio or investment for you personally.
 I don’t know the specifics of your situation, and even if I did I’m in no position to tell you how to invest your own life savings.
 I’m not a financial adviser — I’m just a neutral engineer with good data and an interest in the truth.